schneems/rate_throttle_clients/README.md

 ### Exponential increase proportional decrease

 When a rate limit is triggered, exponentially increase, when successful request reduce sleep value by an amount proportional to sleep value.
+Implemented in https://github.com/schneems/rate-limit-gcra-client-demo/blob/master/client/exponential_increase_proportional_decrease.rb

 For a 30 minute run (multiplier=1.2 decrease_divisor=4500)